 NASA says that Warp drive is getting closer to reality

 Warp drive was the very first theory proposed in Star Trek, allowing it to travel faster than light across the galaxy.
-(CREDIT: Shutterstock)
+(CREDIT: Creative Commons)

 Ever since the Sci-fi TV series Star Trek telecast, the show has left people baffled with thousands of questions.